codefoster/codefoster.com/source/_posts/vsnewproj.md

 Do you occasionally write a one-off project in Visual Studio that you know is not going to go anywhere?
 <!-- xmore -->

 I used to have a console application that I called Sandbox that I had a shortcut to.
-I could open it, write some code, and then close without caring what it's state was when it closed.
+I could open it, write some code, and then close without caring what it&#39;s state was when it closed.
 The bummer was when I opened it, sometimes I had to do a little cleanup to get it ready for fresh code.
-It wasn't ideal and I abandoned the practice a long time ago.
+It wasn&#39;t ideal and I abandoned the practice a long time ago.

-There's a better way though.
+There&#39;s a better way though.
 It seems there always is.

 If you go to Tools | Options | Projects and Solutions in Visual Studio...